Lift Yourself Up: Retrieval-augmented Text Generation with Self Memory: Methods

-The primary motivation behind our framework stems from the observation that the memory, which is more similar in distribution to the data during inference, is not the training data (38.89 BLEU, as shown in Table~\ref{table:preliminary}).
+The primary motivation behind our framework stems from the observation that the memory, which is more similar in distribution to the data during inference, is not the training data (38.89 BLEU, as shown in the first row of Table~\ref{table:preliminary}).
 Instead, it is the model's own output (58.58 BLEU) within the unbounded generation space.
 One interesting exploration involves directly utilizing the generated output as memory in relation to the \textit{primal problem}: better memory prompts better generation.

 We conduct experiments on the \texttt{JRC-Acquis} \ende dataset.
 The first row in Table~\ref{table:preliminary} represents conventional retrieval-augmented training with retrieved memory and achieves a 58.58 BLEU score.
 However, directly incorporating beam output of this trained model as memory~(Beam) back into the generation model does not yield any improvements ~(row 2), despite its higher similarity to the reference compared to the retrieved ones.
-We hypothesize two potential reasons for this: (1) the retrieval-augmented generator may not generalize effectively in this context due to the memory distribution shift (from 38.89 to 58.58), and (2) the beam memory does not offer any information gain in comparison to the retrieved memory, even when it exhibits more overlap with the references.
+We hypothesize two potential reasons for this: (1) the retrieval-augmented generator may not generalize effectively in this context due to the memory distribution shift (from 38.89 to 58.58), and (2) the beam memory does not offer any information gain compared to the retrieved one, even it exhibits more overlap with the references.

-To eliminate the first hypothesis, we investigate the best and worst scenarios by using the reference as memory (Reference) and randomly sampled sentences as memory (Random).
-Table~\ref{table:preliminary} illustrates that a retrieval-augmented generator trained with retrieved memory has already learned to effectively utilize memory information in both oracle and random scenarios, with fixed parameters.
+To investigate the first hypothesis, we conduct experiments under the oracle and random scenarios by using the reference as memory (Reference) and randomly sampled sentences as memory (Random).
+The result is shown in Table~\ref{table:preliminary} and it illustrates that a retrieval-augmented generator (trained with retrieved memory) has already learned to discriminate between different memories in both oracle and random scenarios, without updating the model weights.